ssardina-teaching/google-assignment-submission/README.md

 risking to go that path, as the consequences are serious for students.
 The project will not be marked unless this question is answered correctly and exactly with "Yes" as required. "
 ```

-#### 2 - RUN SCRIPT: EXAMPLES
+## Running the script

-- Download all latest submissions directory by using the path in Google Drive (from user root):
+- Download all latest submissions directory by using the path in Google Drive by specifying the folder from the user root folder:

     ```
-    python download_submissions.py --gdrive-path Courses/Artificial\ Intelligence/2017/assessments/submissions/AI17\ Submission\ \
+    python3 download_submissions.py --gdrive-path Courses/Artificial\ Intelligence/2017/assessments/submissions/AI17\ Submission\ \
             -\ Project\ 1\:\ Search\ in\ Pacman\ \(File\ responses\)/Your\ submission\ package\ \(File\ responses\) \
             --submissions-dir submissions-zip/
     ```